jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 * hifiberry-amp
 * iqaudio-dacplus
 * i2s-mmap
-* sdhost (now the default, but you can overclock)
+* sdhost (the default, but you can overclock now)

 They all come from the official Raspberry Pi kernel tree so I have confidence they all work fine.
-I need  more hardware to test most of them.
+I need  some more hardware to test many of them.

 NOTE: For now at least, 4.4 or 4.5 *dtoverlay* definitions in `config.txt` require the full dtb name